Yadukulakamboji: Structure and Lakshana

 The notes used in this scale are shadjam, chathusruthi rishabham, shuddha madhyamam, panchamam and chathusruthi dhaivatam in ascending scale, with kaisiki nishadham and antara gandharam included in descending scale.
 For the details of the notations and terms, see swaras in Carnatic music.

 Popular compositions

-There are many compositions set to Yadukula kamboji rāgam.
-Here are some popular kritis composed in this ragam.
+There are many compositions set to Yadukula kamboji Raga.
+Here are some popular kritis composed in this Raga.